gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 <iframe src="assets/Outage_Occurrence_State.html" width=800 height=600 frameBorder=0></iframe>

-As shwon in the bar chart, California is the leading state with the most outages (13.69% of all recorded outages).
+As shown in the bar chart, California is the leading state with the most outages (13.69% of all recorded outages).
 The second leading state with the most outages is Texas, making up 8.28% of all outages.
 Alaska comes last with one reported outage.

 ### Bivariate Analysis
 **Time (Year) vs Number of Outages**